AntiCodeer/c_Code/README.md

 return 1;
 }
 Take the integer input from the user using scanf() statement.
 If the number is a palindrome, the message should display on the screen that “This number is a palindrome”.

+# ha_ass12.c :-
+Problem Statement:-
+Suppose you have a template letter.txt.
+You have to fill in values to a template.
+Letter.txt looks something like this:

+Thanks {{name}} for purchasing {{item}} from our outlet {{outlet}}.
+Please visit our outlet {{outlet}} for any kind of problems.
+We plan to serve you again soon.

+You have to write a program that will automatically fill the template.For this, read this file and replace these values:

+{{name}} - Harry

+{{item}} - Table Fan

+{{outlet}} - Ram Laxmi fan outlet

+Use file functions in c to accomplish the same.